-I'm the author of Medicine and Nursing: A Pronouncing Dictionary of Contemporary British and American English, EdiSES (2019).
+I'm the author of Medicine and Nursing: A Pronouncing Dictionary of Contemporary British and American English, EdiSES (forthcoming).

-I occasionally also contribute to John Maidment's website E P Tips.
+I occasionally also contributed to John Maidment's website E P Tips.

 I have written the article "Congratulatory Message" contained in A Festschrift for Professor Jack Windsor Lewis on the Occasion of his 90th Birthday, Journal of the English Phonetic Society of Japan (2017), no. 21, pp. 20-21.